nodejs/node/doc/api/stream.md

 The `_destroy()` method is called by [`writable.destroy()`][writable-destroy].
 It can be overridden by child classes but it **must not** be called directly.

+If you override `_destroy()` by child classes and return a promise, the `callback` will be executed when the promise is resolved.
+The `callback` is executed only on the first call.

 #### `writable._final(callback)`

 <!-- YAML